Edit Blog Post

 Why would anyone want to lie on pristine white sand when there’s acres of unoccupied seaweed to stretch out on.

 accommodation stretches for as far as we can see.
 Sunlounges and umbrellas are a different matter.
-We plonk ourselves down on a vacant set and with the intention of staying for the day, but not long afterwards we get evicted; we’re told that all the vacant sets have been reserved.
+We plonk ourselves down on a vacant set with the intention of staying for the day, but not long afterwards we get evicted; we’re told that all the vacant sets have been reserved.
 We walk further along the beach only to be told that not only are they all reserved today, but for the “next few months“ as well.
 It seems that I’ve failed in my responsibilities as a travel planner.
-I managed to remember to book flights, trains, accommodation, tours and car hire, but then forgot the blindingly obvious, to book the sun lounges.
+I managed to remember to book flights, trains, accommodation, tours and car hire, but then forgot the blindingly obvious, to book the sunlounges.
 What was I thinking.
 Anyway, every cloud has a silver lining.
 We manage to find a nice soft patch of sand under some trees at the back of the beach, where it’s a lot cooler than where the sunlounges are, with the added bonus that we don’t have to fork out an exorbitant amount of cash to rent it, so we spread our towels out, lie down, and settle in for the day.
 It is extremely pleasant.

 We are however slightly concerned.
-On the way here we
+On the way here we passed a

 Beach Rules 3